-1.1 This report describes the results of a cultural heritage assessment undertaken by the Field Services Section of the Clwyd-Powys Archaeological Trust (CPAT) for the route of two new underground electricity cables (one at 132kV and the other 33kV), together with minor refurbishment works to an existing overhead powerline at the points where the new cables are due to connect.
-The overall scheme extends for around 4.4km between Maentwrog (SH 6544 3946) and Trawsfynydd (SH 6902 3850) in Gwynedd (Fig. 1), lying entirely within the Snowdonia National Park.
+This report describes the results of a cultural heritage assessment undertaken by the Field Services Section of the Clwyd-Powys Archaeological Trust (CPAT) on the routes of two new underground electricity cables between Maentwrog (SH 6544 3946) and Trawsfynydd (SH 6902 3850) in Gwynedd (Fig. 1), lying entirely within the Snowdonia National Park.
+The scheme comprises a 132kV cable leading west from Trawsfynydd and a 33kV cable leading east from Maentwrog, together with minor refurbishment works to an existing overhead powerline at the points where the new cables are due to connect.

-Contains Ordnance Survey data © Crown copyright and database right 2013.
+Contains Ordnance Survey data © Crown copyright and database right 2014.

 Designated data depictions based on Cadw Historic Assets Data. © Crown copyright.
-Cadw March 2013
+Cadw August 2014